 - Tenants have access to a wide range of properties

-- Lower upfront costs for tenants, and faster payouts for lawful charges, can help landlords re-let properties faster
+- The lower upfront costs for tenants and faster payouts for lawful charges through flatfair when an offer to purchase is made can help landlords re-let properties faster.

 - Letting agents receive a commission to cover their flatfair administration cost.